ecenazg/Junit-Testing/README.md

 # Junit-Testing

-This Java project provides a comprehensive suite of unit tests designed to validate the functionality of various model and service classes, leveraging JUnit for efficient and reliable testing.
+This Java project provides a comprehensive suite of unit tests, white box tests and table-based test scenarios designed to validate the functionality of various model and service classes, leveraging JUnit for efficient and reliable testing.

 ## Description